integrativemodeling/fret_benchmark/README.md

 # FRET Benchmark

-This directory contains all the scripts to run the benchmark of the FRETR Bayesian restraint, and the reference results.
+This directory contains all the scripts to run the benchmark of the FRET<sub>R</sub> Bayesian restraint, and the reference results.

 ## Folder structure